Undergraduate Research Opportunities

 The internship can be performed within the months of June – November.
 You can determine the exact dates of your 10-week internship within this time frame.
 Please indicate your availability on the application portal.

 The internship lasts 10 weeks.

 Yes!
-Travel to/from your home country, accommodation, and a living allowance is provided.
+Travel to/from your home country, accommodation, and a living allowance are covered.

 Yes, English serves as the official language of the school, ensuring that all courses, workshops, and events are conducted exclusively in English.